SHaiderM16/SHaiderM16/README.md

 # 👨‍💻 About Me:
-- 🎓 CS undergrad at FAST NUCES
+- 🎓 CS undergrad at FAST NUCES Karachi
 - 💻 Projects in C++, C, and Assembly
 - 🔍 Exploring problem solving (DSA with C++) and full-stack web development